bayesmix-dev/bayesmix/README.md

 On Windows, we also need the installation of a proper C++ toolchain to install the other required packages. `bayesmix` can be successfully compiled and installed with RTools40, RTools42 and RTools43 toolchains.
 This choice simplified the development on a lightweight `R` interface working on all platforms.

-[Rtools](https://cran.r-project.org/bin/windows/Rtools/) is a toolchain bundle used for building `R` packages from source (those that need compilation of C/C++ or Fortran code) and for build `R` itself.
+[Rtools](https://cran.r-project.org/bin/windows/Rtools/) is a toolchain bundle used for building `R` packages from source (those that need compilation of C/C++ or Fortran code) and for building `R` itself.
 Rtools usually consists of Msys2 build tools, GCC/MinGW-w64 compiler toolchain and libraries.
 These require slightly different steps to configure, so please follow the appropriate steps below.

 All toolchains will require updating your `PATH` variable, See [these instructions](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/) for details on changing the `PATH` if you are unfamiliar.
 The following instructions will assume that the default installation directory was used, so be sure to update the paths accordingly if you have chosen a different directory.